|

 in the sky.
 The moon had been a comfort to him.
 It had been proof that

-everything was all right after all.
-That his world was still there.
+everything was all right after all - that his world was still there.

-His world wasn't there now.
-The view out of the window was a very good
+His world wasn’t there now.
+The view out of the window was a very

-now.
+to a homeworld, now.
 Earth was real.
 Earth was there.

 He looked around at Jasmin and smiled shyly.
 It DID seem strange standing